kayhanliao/DumbleBot/README.md

  Dumbledore AI Chatbot

 ## Description
 DumbleBot is a deep learning chatbot that utilizes a sequential model from Keras to imitate a conversation with Albus Dumbledore from the Harry Potter series.
+Dumblebot aims to give helpful advice and performans best when asked questions about "feeling upset" and "motivational advice".
+Responses are quotes from the movie series, either direct ones or ones with slight variations.
+Please note that this is a work in progress and there may be some inconsistencies and bugs.
+Also, I apologize for the "lackluster" UI.

 The repository includes
  - the Jupyter Notebook used data collection along with all used and unused training data
  - the final model used